pwnfoo/NTLMRecon/README.md

 NTLMRecon is already packaged for BlackArch and can be installed by running `pacman -S ntlmrecon`

-### Arch

-If you're on Arch Linux or any Arch linux based distribution, you can grab the latest build from the [Arch User Repository](https://aur.archlinux.org/packages/ntlmrecon/).

 ### Build from source

 1. Clone the repository             : `git clone https://github.com/pwnfoo/ntlmrecon/`